 Even though the effects of coffee’s caffeine may not seem to affect a pregnant woman, the effects of coffee caffeine are unknown and reasonably believed to be negative for a baby.

-Caffeine in Coffee Vs Other Drinks Guide Chart
+How Much Caffeine is in Coffee Vs. Other Drinks

 The following Caffeine amount vs other drinks chart below will give you a way of comparing coffee to other caffeinated beverages.
 You can also check on individual packages as amounts of caffeine can greatly vary from product to product, but as a very general guideline, these are common amounts of caffeine in familiar products